RishitMori/EDTest/README.md

 Walkthrough through MarsRover code and the decisions made to ensure correctness, readability, and robustness :-

-	•	This enum defines the cardinal directions that the MarsRover can face - North, East, South, and West.
+	•	enum class defines the cardinal directions that the MarsRover can face - North, East, South, and West.
 Using enum class makes the code more type-safe.

 	•	The class encapsulates the state and behavior of the MarsRover.
 It has private data members for the rover's position, direction, grid size, and a set to store obstacle positions.
 Public methods provide an interface to control the rover.